 Maya Kratzke, English Tutor, High School Dean of Students, Summer Academics Coordinator, and Middle School English Teacher, has been at Siena since 2017.
 She holds a double-B.A. in Creative Writing and Literary Studies from Beloit College and an M.S. in Secondary Education from Johns Hopkins University.
 Ms. Kratzke spent two years teaching high school special education English in Baltimore before discovering Siena.
 In her free time, Ms. Kratzke enjoys writing short stories, baking, and spending time with her two dogs.

-Joel Mercado, Math & Spanish Tutor & High School Math Teacher, has been with Siena since 2016.
+Joel Mercado, math department chair and middle & high school math teacher, has been with Siena since 2016.
 He joined us as a graduate of the local university in Takoma Park, Washington Adventist University.
 He received a B.S in Mathematics and worked as a professor for 2 years after graduating.
 Mr. Mercado enjoys staying active with cycling and soccer and assists Siena's soccer team as a coach.